 Winners and losers: Policyholders would be less losers than in Option 2, as a larger number of them would still benefit from the high level of protection provided by Solvency II.
-Lower compliance costs for insurers in the scope of Solvency II would also imply higher ability for insurers to innovate and supply policyholders with a well-diversified range of insurance products.
+Lower compliance costs for insurers in the scope of Solvency II would also imply higher ability for insurers to innovate and supply policyholders with a welldiversified range of insurance products.
 The reduced disclosure would not necessarily affect policyholders, as the "light" version of the SFCR, which would be published when the full report is not required would still include targeted information towards consumers.
 However, other specialised stakeholders (financial markets participants, analysts, etc.) would not have the same level of information as in Option 2 for low-risk insurers that are in the scope of solvency II.
 The impact of insurers is more mixed.
 For those insurers that would be excluded from Solvency II under Option 2 but would remain in the scope under Option 3, the regulatory burden would be higher and those insurers could be seen as losers.
-However, under Option 3, more insurers in the scope of Solvency II would be classified as low-risk profile and all low-risk profile insurers would also be slightly more losers than in Option 2 as the information disclosed on a yearly basis would be reduced when the "full" SFCR is not required.
+However, under Option 3, more insurers in the scope of Solvency II would be classified as low-risk profile and all low-risk profile insurers would benefit from more proportionality measures, and as such, they gain.
+Supervisors would also be slightly more losers than in Option 2 as the information disclosed on a yearly basis would be reduced when the "full" SFCR is not required.